Download Full Text (22.6 MB)

 This passport with several transit visas was signed by Rychlewicz as an Attaché at the Consulate of Poland in Istanbul, during the time he helped Polish refugee Jews.
 It belonged to Letta Asim Turgut, daughter of the eminent Czech professor, author and physician Prof. Dr. Franz Mracek; and wife of statesman and diplomat Mustafa Assim Turgut Bey, who held posts in both the Stockholm and Sofia Embassies before becoming Minister of Foreign Affairs and the Ottoman ambassador to Tehran during WW1.
 Turgut Bey later served as Vienna Ambassador and continued to live here after leaving his post.
 He returned to Turkey in 1932 after the Republic was proclaimed.
 His daughter Leyla Turgut was a renowned swimmer and architect.

-Assim Turgut died in 1937, and Letta’s transit visas perhaps reflect family circumstances surrounding this matter, and not the existential concerns of Jewish.
+Assim Turgut died in 1937, and Letta’s transit visas perhaps reflect family circumstances surrounding this matter, and not the existential concerns of Jewish refugees.

 6 3/8 x 3 7/8"